Rhode Island Fishing

 Regardless of the species you want to catch or your preferred style of fishing, you will not be disappointed with the RI Fishing experience.
-Striped Bass are without a doubt the most sought after species of fish found in the waters surrounding Rhode Island, but that’s not to say there are not lots of other species waiting to be snagged!
+Striped Bass is without a doubt the most sought-after species of fish found in the waters surrounding Rhode Island, but that’s not to say there are not lots of other species waiting to be snagged!

 Block Island Fishing

 Another fine area to catch the Striped bass, Block Island offers both offshore and surf casting fishing in its waters.
 This popular tourist destination some 14 miles east of Montauk Point on Long Island, NY has 17 miles of coastline and is home to some of the best saltwater fishing in the Northeast.
 May marks the start of Striper season here, with June/July being their peak months, and lasting until September/October.
 Fishing Block Island is made even more exciting by chartering one of the many boats available for some off-shore fun.
 Other large species of fish regularly caught in these deeper waters, include Cod Fish, Albacore, Bluefin Tuna, Yellowfin Tuna, Bluefish and Mako Shark to name a few.